Undergraduate Academic Information

 - Academic Probation: Academic probation is a formal warning that students did not achieve satisfactory progress.
 A student on probation will remain eligible to enroll in the subsequent term for a maximum of 16 credits, but must achieve satisfactory progress at the end of that term or face disqualification.

 - Disqualification: Disqualification occurs when students do not meet satisfactory academic progress requirements for two consecutive terms.
-Additionally, for first year undergraduate students with no prior college credits earned, first term of enrollment: To be eligible to return for a second term, a student must achieve at least a 1.0 GPA for their first term.
-Students will be notified of their disqualification in writing by the registrar.
+Additionally, for first year undergraduate students with no prior college credits earned, a student must achieve at least a 1.0 GPA for their first term to be eligible to return for a second term.
+Students will be notified of their disqualification in writing be re-admitted by completing the registrar.
 Students may appeal to be re-admitted by completing the Disqualification Appeal Form.

 Disqualification Appeal Process